balanced/balanced-docs/api/rev1/api/orders.rst

 Retrieve an Order
 -----------------

-Retrieve a previously created order.
+Retrieve the details of a previously created order.

 .. container:: code-white